 Laughter Day – Read your funniest read-alouds or tell jokes and start a flurry of giggles.

-Other Ideas: lollipops, legos, lunch with the teacher, lights off day
+Other Ideas: lollipops, Legos, lunch with the teacher, lights off day, lemonade day, limbo day

 Music Day – Round up as many musical instruments as you can and lead the orchestra.

-Memory Book Day – Put together a memory book for them to complete.
+Memory Book Day – Put together a memory book for students to reminisce and share their experience and favorite moments from the school year.

-Other Ideas: movie day, Mother’s Day gifts, wear mismatched clothes, use markers instead of pencils
+Other Ideas: movie day, Mother's Day gifts, wear mismatched clothes, use markers instead of pencils, musical chairs

-New Name Day – Make name tags and everyone gets a new name – great way to practice sight words!
+New Name Day – Make name tags and have students come up with a new name!

 Noodle Day – Make a pool noodle obstacle course for the kids to enjoy.

-Other Ideas: make noodle necklaces, no homework, wear neon
+Other Ideas: make noodle necklaces, no homework, wear neon, nature walk

 Oreo Day – Eat an Oreo cookie and make a graph of how students eat their Oreo.

-Opposite Day – Do as many things backwards as possible that day.
+Opposite Day – Do as many things backwards as possible that day, like wearing your shirt backwards or starting the day with a different activity.

 Other Ideas: make oobleck, wear orange, outdoor read aloud or lesson, obstacle course